preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ## Optional Fix-3: Boot from Installed Xubuntu (Exit Live ISO Session)

-If you're stuck in the Xubuntu Live ISO environment (the "Try Xubuntu" session), you'll encounter limited disk space and installation errors.
+If it is stuck in the Xubuntu Live ISO environment (the "Try Xubuntu" session), it will encounter limited disk space and installation errors.

-This guide helps you **boot into the actual installed Xubuntu system** on your virtual disk.
+These steps help with **boot into the actual installed Xubuntu system** on the virtual disk.

 ---

 ### Problem Symptoms

 - `df -h` shows `/cow` and `/cdrom` as full
-- You get errors like:
+- getting errors like:
   ```
   No space left on device
   E: Sub-process /usr/bin/dpkg returned an error code (1)
   ```
-- You are not booting from `/dev/sda1` or your installed filesystem
+- It is not booting from `/dev/sda1` or the installed filesystem

 ---